 When are the 2020 presidential debates and what topics will Trump and Biden cover?

-Meanwhile, the demise of Supreme Court Justice Ruth Bader Ginsburg has sparked a battle over who will take the women's rights pioneer's seat and when the vacancy should be filled.
-Senate Majority Leader Mitch McConnell stated that he'll hold a vote for President Trump's pick, despite refusing to do so after Justice Antonin Scalia died in February 2016, while Barack Obama was president.

-On Saturday, Mr. Trump is expected to announce his nominee, whose confirmation will solidify the court's 6-3 conservative majority, and potentially threaten the future of Roe v.
+Mr. Trump announced the nomination of Amy Coney Barrett to replace Ruth Bader Ginsburg on the Supreme Court.
+She's been meeting with Republican senators this week at the Capitol.
+Her expected confirmation will solidify the court's 6-3 conservative majority, and potentially threaten the future of Roe v.
 Wade, the Supreme Court case that established abortion rights nearly 50 years ago.
 Also at risk is the nation's health care law, the Affordable Care Act, which is the subject of a Supreme Court case that will be heard a week after Election Day.

 Add to all of this the layer of smoke created by unprecedented wildfires on America's West Coast.
 The fires, which have burned over three million acres just in California, are breaking records because existing risk factors have been exacerbated by climate change.